dsremacki/htec-exam/README.md

 - `npm run test-ui` will run only ui test suite.
 - `npm run test-api` will run only api test suite.

+**Note:** Tests will cleanup after themselves, which means you can run them in any order and as many times as you wish.

 ## Author

 :man: Boris Grabovac